LONDON WOMEN’S CLINIC IS OPEN

 - Wear a face covering at all times when you are in the clinic.
 A mask will be provided if you don’t have one.

-Our clinics in Harley Street, London Bridge, Canterbury, Cardiff, Bristol and Darlington are open.
-Our Brentwood clinic will open on 17th September.
+Our clinics in Harley Street, London Bridge, Canterbury, Brentwood, Cardiff, Bristol and Darlington are open.
 We will provide further updates on plans for other clinics on our website over the next few weeks.

 Based on the initial assessment 'Patient Triage Health Questionnaire', we may require throat and nose swab testing for the virus before starting your treatment depending upon your circumstances and any symptoms.
-Additionally, all patients undergoing any procedure under sedation will be required to undergo Covid-19 PCR swab with a valid result a few days before the procedure.
+Additionally, all patients undergoing any procedure in our operating theatres will be required to undergo Covid-19 PCR swab with a valid result a few days before the procedure.